 Snow Stacks

-If you happen to live in an area that undergoes frequent snow, then you probably don’t want to install a low slope roof.
-The reason being is that flat roofs stack ice and snow and unless it dries out, you will have a contact worry of leakage.
+If you happen to live in an area that undergoes frequent snow, then you probably don’t want to install a low-slope roof.
+The reason is that flat roofs stack ice and snow and unless it dries out, you will have a contact worry of leakage.

 Very Frequent Maintenance